unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 <a name="ConsumerLib-removeDataProvider-struct-ConsumerLib-State-address-"></a>
 ### Function `removeDataProvider(struct ConsumerLib.State self, address _dataProvider) -> bool success`
-removeDataProvider remove a data provider and its authorisation to provide data for this smart contract from the Router
+removeDataProvider remove a data provider and its authorisation to provide data
+     for this smart contract from the Router

 #### Parameters:
+- `self`: the Contract's State object

 - `_dataProvider`: the address of the data provider

 <a name="ConsumerLib-transferOwnership-struct-ConsumerLib-State-address-payable-"></a>
 ### Function `transferOwnership(struct ConsumerLib.State self, address payable newOwner) -> bool success`
-Transfers ownership of the contract to a new account (`newOwner`), and withdraws any tokens currentlry held by the contract.
+Transfers ownership of the contract to a new account (`newOwner`),
+     and withdraws any tokens currentlry held by the contract.
      Can only be called by the current owner.

 #### Parameters:
+- `self`: the Contract's State object

 - `newOwner`: the address of the new owner

+<a name="ConsumerLib-withdrawTopUpGas-struct-ConsumerLib-State-address-"></a>
+### Function `withdrawTopUpGas(struct ConsumerLib.State self, address _dataProvider) -> bool success`
+withdrawTopUpGas allows the Consumer contract's owner to withdraw any ETH
+     held by the Router for the specified data provider.
+All ETH held will be withdrawn from the Router and forwarded to the Consumer contract owner's wallet.this

+     NOTE: This function is called by the Consumer's withdrawTopUpGas function

+#### Parameters:
+- `self`: the Contract's State object

+- `_dataProvider`: address of associated data provider for whom ETH will be withdrawn
+<a name="ConsumerLib-withdrawEth-struct-ConsumerLib-State-uint256-"></a>
+### Function `withdrawEth(struct ConsumerLib.State self, uint256 amount) -> bool success`
+withdrawEth allows the Consumer contract's owner to withdraw any ETH
+     that has been sent to the Contract, either accidentally or via the withdrawTopUpGas function.
+In the case of the withdrawTopUpGas function, this is automatically called as part of that function.
+ETH is sent to the Consumer contract's current owner's wallet.

+     NOTE: This function is called by the Consumer's withdrawEth function

+#### Parameters:
+- `self`: the Contract's State object

+- `amount`: amount (in wei) of ETH to be withdrawn
 <a name="ConsumerLib-withdrawAllTokens-struct-ConsumerLib-State-"></a>
 ### Function `withdrawAllTokens(struct ConsumerLib.State self) -> bool success`
-withdrawAllTokens allows the token holder (contract owner) to withdraw all Tokens held by this contract back to themselves.
+withdrawAllTokens allows the token holder (contract owner) to withdraw all
+     Tokens held by this contract back to themselves.

+#### Parameters:
+- `self`: the Contract's State object

 <a name="ConsumerLib-setRouterAllowance-struct-ConsumerLib-State-uint256-bool-"></a>
 ### Function `setRouterAllowance(struct ConsumerLib.State self, uint256 _routerAllowance, bool _increase) -> bool success`
-setRouterAllowance allows the token holder (contract owner) to increase/decrease the token allowance for the Router, in order for the Router to pay fees for data requests
+setRouterAllowance allows the token holder (contract owner) to
+     increase/decrease the token allowance for the Router, in order for the Router to pay fees for data requests

 #### Parameters:
+- `self`: the Contract's State object

 - `_routerAllowance`: the amount of tokens the owner would like to increase/decrease allocation by

 - `_increase`: bool true to increase, false to decrease